43% of all new HIV infections are diagnosed in women.

 Menstrual irregularities are less common in people with a high CD4 cell count and low viral load (aka those who are already taking anti-HIV medication) so the presence of these symptoms could hint at undiagnosed HIV in women.

-Genital ulcers can be symptom of HIV in women.
-If you find ulcers, you should see a doctor immediately as they can be a sign of cancer in HIV positive women.
+Genital ulcers can be a symptom of HIV in women.
+If you find ulcers, you should see a doctor immediately.

 Symptoms of herpes: